Magiduck/JournalScraper/README.md

-# USE AT YOUR OWN RISK: ACCOUNT MIGHT GET FLAGGED:
+# USE AT YOUR OWN RISK: ACCOUNT MIGHT GET FLAGGED

 ## JournalScraper
-This program can be used to download an entire issue of a journal:
+This program can be used to download an entire issue of a journal

 # installation:
 1. Install Python3